-In addition to textbooks and school supplies, the Bookstore carries a generous selection of paperbacks as a supplement to assigned reading materials.
-Also available are a large variety of imprinted wearing apparel and other gift items bearing the distinctive Essex logo.
-The Bookstore also offers affordable options of text book rentals and eBooks.
+In addition to textbooks and school supplies, the bookstore carries a generous selection of paperbacks as a supplement to assigned reading materials.
+Also available are many imprinted apparel and other gift items bearing the distinctive Essex County College logo.
+The bookstore also offers affordable options of textbook rentals and eRnoks